krixik-ai/krixik-docs/docs/system/search_methods/semantic_search_method.md

     }

-In addition to returning the snippets that are closest in meaning to our query, we also see the calculated vector distance (in a way, the distance in meaning) between each result and the query.
+In addition to seeing the returned snippets that are closest in meaning to your query, you also see the calculated vector distance (in a way, the distance in meaning) between each result and the query.
 The shorter this distance is, the closer in meaning the result to the query.
 The `semantic_search` method returns the snippets with the shortest vector distance to query, ranked in ascending order within each file.

 When `sort_order` is set to 'global', results from all files are combined and the method returns the snippets with the shortest distance to query, ranked in ascending order, regardless of what file each result may be in.
-Let's give this a shot by searching through multiple files with the [wildcard operator](../file_system/list_method.md#wildcard-operator-arguments):
+Give this a shot by searching through multiple files with the [wildcard operator](../file_system/list_method.md#wildcard-operator-arguments):

 ```python